-The Sweetest Way to Celebrate National Therapy Animal Day- It’s A Piece of Cake To Participate!
+The Sweetest Way to Celebrate National Therapy Animal Day- It’s A Pi

 To every pet parent, it’s obvious how four-legged companions change our lives for the better.
 But, for service and therapy animals, making lives better is something that they do every single day- it’s in their job description.
 These furry and feathery heroes are first to help people dealing with anxiety, grief or stress, such as the survivors of the Parkland shooting or victims of Hurricane Irma and Harvey.
 The least we can do in return is dedicate one day a year to honoring their effort.

 Pet Partners, the largest non-profit registering therapy animals, has been organizing National Therapy Animal Day for the last four years, every April 30th.
 Their goal is to raise awareness and funds for educating, screening, and registering thousands of therapy animal teams who, according to the organization’s data, make over three million life-enhancing visits each year.
 And it’s not only dogs who can offer all the benefits of human-animal bond; the organization registers cats, horses, rabbits, pigs, llamas and alpacas, birds, guinea pigs, and even rats.
 Each of these therapy animals has been vetted because of their extraordinary personalities and the ability to help people deal with difficult times.